HiddenOgre28/fem__bacsp/README.md

 ### What I learned
 While styling and researching for this challenge, I learned about:

-- To make a grid layout.
+- How to make a grid layout.
-- To validate a form with JavaScript.
+- How to validate a form with JavaScript.

 ### Continued development